 The sale of substantial amounts of shares of our Series 1 common stock in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of our Series 1 common stock.
 These sales, or the possibility that these sales may occur, might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
 In connection with our initial public offering, each of our directors, executive officers and holders of substantially all of our outstanding equity securities entered into lock-up agreements (the "IPO lock-up agreements") with the representatives of the several underwriters (the "IPO representatives").
-In order to effect this offering, the IPO representatives intend to release the applicable lock-up restrictions set forth in the IPO lock-up agreements solely with respect to (a) any shares to be sold by the selling stockholders, including shares beneficially owned by our directors and executive officers or their affiliated entities, in this offering and (b) up to 10% of the shares of common stock subject to the IPO lock-up agreements held by our non-executive employees (an aggregate of shares of our Series 1 common stock).
+In order to effect this offering, the IPO representatives and the Company intend to release the applicable lock-up restrictions set forth in the IPO lock-up agreements and the market stand-off restrictions contained in the Company's stock option awards (the "market stand-off restrictions") solely with respect to (a) any shares to be sold by the selling stockholders, including shares beneficially owned by our directors and executive officers or their affiliated entities, in this offering, as applicable, and (b) up to 10% of the shares of common stock subject to the IPO lock-up agreements or market stand-off restrictions beneficially owned by our non-executive employees (an aggregate of approximately 450,000 shares of our Series 1 common stock).
 The releases will take effect on the pricing of this offering.
-As of September 30, 2020, we had a total of 62,756,186 shares of our Series 1 common stock outstanding.
-Of the outstanding 62,756,186 shares of Series 1 common stock, shares of our Series 1 common stock. including all of the shares sold in our initial public offering, the shares sold in this offering and the shares subject to the restrictions of the IPO lock-up agreements that are being released by the IPO representatives, will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144 of the Securities Act, may be sold only in compliance with the limitations described in "Shares Eligible for Future Sale."
+As of September 30, 2020, we had a total of 62,756,186 shares of our Series 1 common stock uncluding all of the shares sold in our initial public offering, the shares sold in this offering and the shares of our Series 1 common stock, including all of the shares sold in our initial public offering, the shares sold in this offering and the shares of our Series 1 common stock, including all of the shares sold in our initial public offering, the shares sold in this offering and the shares of our Series 1 common stock